top of page

 11. What is the Torah?

 a.
-It is a book written about Jesus and his ministry during the Roman occupation.
+A book written about Jesus and his ministry.

-The Torah is the first five books of the Jewish Bible.
+The Torah is made up of the first five books of the Jewish Bible

 "Torah," translated, means "five scrolls" or "manuscripts."